St. Bernard Parish Hospital Names New CEO - Biz New Orleans

 St. Bernard Parish Hospital Names New CEO

 Fast has 17 years of experience in healthcare and has worked at Ochsner Health since 2010.
-Prior to joining the leadership team at SBPH, Fast worked with local CEOs on Ochsner’s partnership and integration of both St. Bernard Parish Hospital and Ochsner Medical Center – Hancock.
-As assistant vice president of clinic operations for Ochsner – Northshore and the Mississippi Gulf Coast Region, she supported system operations in Slidell, Pearl River, Chalmette, Covington, Bay St. Louis, and Diamondhead, Mississippi.
+Prior to joining the leadership team at SBPH, Fast worked closely with local CEOs on Ochsner’s partnership and integration of both St. Bernard Parish Hospital and Ochsner Medical Center – Hancock.
+As assistant vice president of clinic operations for Ochsner – Northshore and the Mississippi Gulf Coast Region, she supported system operations in Slidell, Pearl River, Chalmette, Covington, Bay St. Louis and Diamondhead, Miss.

+During her tenure as associate administrator of SBPH, Fast and her team have recruited providers spanning 15 services, bringing high quality care to local residents including the opening of a new health center at the SBPH Medical Office Building with a multi-specialty clinic and women’s services.
+The hospital made $10 million in capital improvements and purchased new equipment to ensure the best care for patients.
+Additionally, SBPH has received numerous recent accolades and recognition, including an ‘A’ Spring 2022 Hospital Safety Grade by The Leapfrog Group and recently awarded a Top Workplaces 2022 honor by The New Orleans Advocate and The Times-Picayune.

 “We are excited that Lani will assume the role as CEO of SBPH as we continue to expand and enhance services, provide workforce education and deliver high-quality compassionate healthcare,” said Robert Wolterman, chief executive officer, Ochsner Health, South Shore Region.
 “Lani will succeed Kim Keene, who has been instrumental in the success and growth of SBPH over the last five years under Ochsner’s management.
 We are incredibly grateful to Kim for her leadership and dedication, and we know Lani will continue the great work underway at the hospital.”